 It’s a lightweight story with a bittersweet twist and a wholesome delivery.
 This may be the modern world but the attitude is classic Hollywood confection and Chazelle deftly balances the two.
 As for those who complain about that the music and dance numbers don’t measure up to the bar set by Gene Kelly, Judy Garland, and Astaire and Rogers, I don’t disagree, though that is an awfully high bar to reach in a film culture that neither nurtures nor celebrates such vitrues.
 Oscar win aside, there’s nothing particularly noteworthy about the score; the songs by Justin Hurwitz and Chazelle are fine but lack the lyrical wit and musical grace of the show tune greats.
 Stone and Gosling are game singers who make up in spirit what their voices lack in tone and nuance, and they are even better dancers, but mostly they have the charge of youth and enthusiasm and a chemistry that bubbles through every scene.
 They are fun to watch and easy to like and when they break into a musical number they seem to radiate joy from the screen.
 And really, isn’t that what we love about classic musicals?

-Also on Blu-ray, 4K UltraHD, and DVD from Lionsgate Home Video and on SVOD through Amazon Video, iTunes, GooglePlay and/or other services.
+On Blu-ray, 4K UltraHD, and DVD from Lionsgate Home Video and on SVOD through Amazon Video, iTunes, GooglePlay and/or other services.
 Availability may vary by service.